Chris New

 Chris New (born 17 August 1981) is an English film and stage actor best known for his starring role in the 2011 film Weekend.
 New made his screen writing and directorial debut in 2013 with the short film Ticking.
 He co-wrote the 2014 independent film Chicken, and co-wrote and directed the 2014 independent film A Smallholding.

 Biography and career

 New was born and raised in Swindon, Wiltshire, United Kingdom, and comes from a working-class background.
-His father was a truck driver and his mother held various short-term jobs, and New has an older brother.
+His father was a lorry driver and his mother held various short-term jobs, and New has an older brother.
 According to his own account, New "ran away" from Swindon in order to attend the Royal Academy of Dramatic Art (RADA) in London.
 Living in London was a major change for him: